pmahnke/mahnke-cocktails/recipe/blueberry_thyme_smash.md

 - Glassware:
   - Low Ball
   - Large Ice Cube
-- Garnish: Blueberries & bundle of thyme
+- Garnish: Blueberries and a sprig of thyme
 - Special Prep:
   1. Cut the half lemon into 8 wedges
   1. Remove the center pith and de-seed